 Origins of Jonesing

 The word “jones” was originally slang for heroin in the early 1960s.
-The term “Mr. Jones” was used as a code name for heroin by beatniks in the 1950s, and the term eventually evolved to refer to heroin addicts themselves.
+The term “Mr. Jones” was used as a code name for heroin by Beatniks in the 1950s, and the term eventually evolved to refer to heroin addicts themselves.

 The exact origin of the term “jones” is not entirely clear, but it is believed to have originated in New York City.
 Some sources suggest that it may have come from Jones Alley, a street in Manhattan that was known for its high concentration of drug addicts.
 Others suggest that it may have come from Great Jones Street, which was also known for its drug activity.